wso2/docs-is/en/identity-server/5.11.0/docs/setup/fronting-with-the-nginx-load-balancer.md

         }
     ```

-4. Configure Nginx to access the WSO2 Identity Server Management Console as
+4. Configure Nginx to access the Management Console as
     `            https://mgt.is.wso2.com/carbon           ` via HTTPS
     443 port.
 This is to direct requests to the manager node.
 To do
     this, create a VHost file (